hove-io/navitia/documentation/navitia.io/source/integration.rst

-arrival_date_time   datetime_          Arrival date and time of the journey sections            array of section_  All the sections of the journey from                place_             The place from where the journey starts to                  place_             The place from where the journey starts links               link_              Links related to this journey type                *enum* string      Used to qualified a journey.
+arrival_date_time   datetime_          Arrival date and time of the journey sections            array of section_  All the sections of the journey from                place_             The place from where the journey starts to                  place_             The place from where the journey ends links               link_              Links related to this journey type                *enum* string      Used to qualified a journey.
 See the :ref:`journey_qualif` section for more information fare                fare_              Fare of the journey (tickets and price)